clojure-emacs/clomacs/README.md

 ## Overview
 There are some requirements to run mixed elisp-clojure code.

+### Elisp-side code
-### Obviously, all the elisp-side code should be loaded at this point:
+Obviously, all the elisp-side code should be loaded at this point:

 1. clomacs elisp code should be loaded:<br/>
    `(require 'clomacs)`
 2. custom elisp code should be loaded:<br/>
    `(require '<custom>)`

+### Clojure-side code
-### The clojure-side code requires the following:
+The clojure-side code requires the following:

 1. nrepl must run.
 2. clomacs clojure-side code should be loaded.